dendronhq/dendron-site/vault/dendron.topic.graph-view.md

 -   **Hierarchy:** When checked, include hierarchical graph connections
 -   **Links:** When checked, include linked note connections

+### Vaults

+This view contains a list of each vault in the workspace.
+The visibility of each vault in the graph can be toggled to better filter the graph.

 ## RFCs

 -   [[7 Graph Rework|dendron.rfc.7-graph-rework]]

 ---